red-hat-storage/cockpit-ceph-installer/README.md

 # cd utils
 # ./ansible-runner-service.sh -s -v
 ```
 NB.
 This script wil create and configure missing directories, set up default (self-signed) SSL identities, and download the runner-service container.

-4.2 Once the runner-service is running you'll see a link to connect to for the GUI installer.
+4.2 Once the runner-service is running you'll be presented with a URL to use to connect to GUI installer.
 Login as the root user.

 -----------------------------------------------------------------------------------------------------------------